stam4tia/Pies-for-All/README.md

 <h1>Pies for All</h1>

-This website was a final project for Web Development 2 class utilizing:
+This website was a final project for my Web Development 2 class utilizing:
 - the inclusion of backend properties such as MySQL, PHP, and APIs
 - jQuery Ajax requests